 Functional Rehabilitation Exercises / restore strength

-If the ACL is ruptured it leaves the knee unstable and exposes it increased risk of injury to other tissues in the future.
-In active sports men and women it is common to reconstruct the ACL during surgery and then undertake a long period of Rehabilitation afterwards.
+If the ACL is ruptured it leaves the knee unstable + at more risk of injuring other tissues in the future.
+Thus it is common to surgically reconstruct the ACL with a long period of Rehabilitation afterwards.
 The rehab period aims to

-Each surgeon generally has a post operative protocol they prefer to be followed and the athlete can progress through the different phases of the rehab at different rates.
-Professional players could expect a return to full sports activity within a six month period assuming no problems are encountered.
+Each surgeon generally has a preferred post operative protocol.
+The athlete can progress through the phases of the rehab they achieve the goals set out.
+Thus people progress at different speeds - professional players could expect a return to sport within six months.
 Committed amateurs are likely to experience slower progress depending on how much time and effort they can invest in their recovery.

 The phases of recovery are broadly

-Achilles tendon injury occur very frequently amongst all populations.
-An acute tendon injury that is acutely inflamed is referred to as a tendonitis and a more chronic injury where no inflammation is present is referred to as a tendonosis.
+An acute tendon injury that is inflamed is a tendonitis and a chronic injury where no inflammation is present is referred to as a tendinosis.

-Overuse tendonpathy is usually associated with gradual onset of pain and morning stiffness after and increase in activity.
-Symptoms diminish with activity levels but return several hours afterwards.
+Overuse tendinopathy is associated with gradual onset of pain + morning stiffness after an increase in activity.
+Symptoms diminish with activity but return several hours afterwards.
 Heat also is reported to alleviate symptoms.

-Acute onset of symptoms is usually associated with partial tears of the tendon but may also occur with complete rupture.
-In the latter case people often report the feeling of being struck or kicked on the heel / tendon and of hearing a loud ‘shot’ like noise.
-There is often thickening in the area of the tendon that is affected and a sensation of creaking during movement.
+Acute onset of symptoms is associated with partial tear of the tendon + possibly with full rupture.
+In the latter case people often report the feeling of being struck or kicked on the heel/tendon and of hearing a loud ‘shot’ like noise.
+The tendon is often thickened and creaks / crepitus on movement.
 Other factors that need to be considered are foot mechanics, tight calf muscles, weak calf muscles, poor balance, stiffness at the joints of the ankle + foot and an ability to single leg heel raise / hop.

 Injury in sports people is often associated with changes in intensity of training or sudden increases in training loads.
 In a general population it may be associated with sudden changes in general activities or in footwear, a change to little or no heel or support / walking barefoot (as in on holidays)